erikfredner/podcasting/slides.md

 # Preparing an episode

 - Decide on the episode's theme
-- Arrange for any guests
+- Schedule any guests
 - Prepare for interviews

 # Recording

-- When recording, the environment should be *quiet*, and the microphone needs to be *well placed*.
+- When recording, the environment should be *quiet*, and the microphone needs to be [*well placed*](https://training.npr.org/2021/10/24/audio-interview-sound-problems-checklist/).
 - A closet full of clothes is likely the quietest place you have to record.
 Even [NPR](https://training.npr.org/2020/03/31/professional-sound-from-a-diy-studio-it-can-be-done/) uses this trick.
 - You can get started with the microphone on your phone or computer.
 - If they are in a different location, you will also need to help your guests record themselves.